openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/additional-information/legacy-upgrade.md

 - Delete the previously deployed data-plane pods (`mayastor-xxxxx`).
 The data-plane pods need to be manually deleted as their update-strategy is set to `delete`.
 Upon successful deletion, the new `io-engine` pods will be up and running.

-- NATS has been replaced by gRPC for Replicated Storage versions 2.0 or later.
+- NATS has been replaced by gRPC for Replicated PV Mayastor versions 2.0 or later.
 Hence, the NATS components (StatefulSets and services) have to be removed from the cluster.

 **Command**
 ```text